What to expect from our article

 - Sweet potato

-Don’t forget this is a lifestyle change we do not bring the old lifestyle into the new one, see things that stop you losing weight.
+Don’t forget this is a lifestyle change.
+We do not bring the old lifestyle into the new one.

-There are many diets available that promote an allowance for treats, every diet I’ve ever been on has incorporated junk food in somewhere and that is why these diets fail, for some like myself we are not able to have a little bit of what we fancy.
+There are many diets available that promote an allowance for treats, every diet I’ve ever been on has incorporated junk food somewhere, which is why these diets fail.
+For some like myself, we are not able to have a little bit of what we fancy.

-With the Keto way of eating we are trying to disconnect from our old way of eating which is why we encourage you to make better choices and leave the junk food behind you.
-If you try to bring that old way of eating into the Ketogenic way of eating it will be just another diet you tried and failed because eating both is unsustainable.
-Eating high carb and high fat is not a good combination, it will not only make you gain weight it can also be toxic.
+With the Keto way of eating, we are trying to disconnect from our old way of eating, which is why we encourage you to make better choices and leave the junk food behind you.
+If you try to bring that old way of eating into the Ketogenic way of eating, it will be just another diet you tried and failed because eating both is unsustainable.
+Eating high carb and high fat is not a good combination.
+It will not only make you gain weight, but it can also be toxic.

-Remember our body can only burn one source of fuel at a time and it finds carbs to be the easiest.
-If we constantly re-feed with carbs all the fat we eat is going to be stored for later use and we will never reach fat adaption, fat adaption is where the body uses fat for it’s main fuel source instead of sugar.
+Fat adaption is where the body uses fat as its primary fuel source instead of sugar.
+Remember, our body can only burn one source of fuel at a time, and it finds carbs to be the easiest.
+If we constantly re-feed with carbs, all the fat we eat will be stored for later use, and we will never reach fat adaption.

 - Peer pressure